Aniket-Jhariya/hr-documentation/docs/frontend/Components/Personality Screening/Main Components.md

 ## SpeechToText

-The `SpeechToText` component is designed to capture and display speech input from the user.
-It leverages the `react-speech-recognition` library to provide real-time speech-to-text functionality.
+The `SpeechToText` component is designed to capture and display speech input from the user to provide real-time speech-to-text functionality.
 The component is primarily used for personality screening or any scenario where spoken input needs to be converted into text for further processing.

+- **File Path:** `\hr-frontend\src\components\personality-screening\SpeechToText.js`
 - **Dependencies**
   - `react-speech-recognition`:A library for speech recognition functionality.